Keeping Your Faith in Hard Times

-Prayer: “Father God, I thank you that my mind can be renewed through you Word, so I don't have to be controlled by the dictates in any situation.
-Thank you for changing my mind through your Word, and giving a fresh perspective on things.
+Prayer: “Father God, I thank you that my mind is renewed through your Word, so I don't have to be controlled by the dictates in any situation.
+Thank you for changing my mind through your Word and giving a fresh perspective on the situations I am facing.
 In Jesus' Name I pray.
 Amen.”

 Day 5: Building up Faith in God

 Focus Verse: “‘If you can’?” said Jesus.
 “Everything is possible for one who believes” (Mark 9:23, NIV).